soxueren/atsd/api/data/examples/series-insert-2ex.md

-# 2 example - 2 elements in data
+# Insert a few objects in data array
 ## Request
 ### URI
 ```